takale-Vaibhavi/README.md/README.md

 >alter ‘studentdata’ , NAME => ‘studaddress’ , VERSIONS =>5

-Practical no 4 Simulating Datawarehouse environment Part 1
-Create a datawarehouse database named college1.
+Practical no 4 Simulating Datawarehouse environment Part 1 Create a datawarehouse database named college1.
 2. Check the created database
->hive
+$hive
 >create database college ;

 3.In the database create a table student with columns roll_no int , name String ,course String, marks float , the fields in the table must be separated by ‘,’.